 Are substance abuse and pregnancy covered?

 In order to be eligible, the medical withdrawal must be certified by the student's attending physician as being a condition that prevents them from school attendance for the balance of the term.
 The conditions, alone without a physician's certification of disability, would not trigger coverage.
-Conditions relating to substance abuse must meet the DSM-IV requirements and have a 2-day hospitalization.
+Conditions relating to substance abuse must meet the DSM-IV requirements and have a hospitalization requirement of at least 24 hours, within 30 days of the date of withdrawal.
+In some states, this requirement may be modified to a 2-day hospitalization.

 Are mental health conditions covered?

 The indicated covered fees will be paid if the medical disability is due to emotional, nervous or mental disorders as certified by a physician.
-The covered person must incur a hospital confinement of at least two consecutive days during the period of coverage and completely withdraw from all activities for the balance of the period of coverage.
+The covered person must incur a hospital confinement of at least 24 hours within 30 days of the withdrawal or in some states, two consecutive days during the period of coverage and completely withdraw from all activities for the balance of the period of coverage.
 The disorder must be officially diagnosed as an emotional, nervous, or mental condition as shown in the DSM-IV manual.

 How do I file a claim?

-A student can notify Sallie Mae Insurance Services of a claim by calling 877-445-0264 or by emailing email@example.com.
-Sallie Mae Insurance Services will work with the underwriter, Markel Insurance Company, on behalf of the student to process the claim.
+A student can notify GradGuard of a claim by giving us a call or by emailing firstname.lastname@example.org.
+GradGuard will work with the underwriter, Markel Insurance Company, on behalf of the student to process the claim.
 The underwriter will issue the payment directly.

 Who receives claim payment?